servicetick/mobile-sdk-android/README.md

 * Adding Triggers
   * Application Run Count Trigger
   * Application Run Time Trigger
-* Observing Triggers for when the fire
+* Observing Triggers for when they fire
   * Launching the survey from a fired trigger

 ## Documentation